wickit7/topo-drain-plugin/README.md

 #### Install TopoDrain from the QGIS Plugin Repository
 1. In QGIS, go to **Plugins → Manage and Install Plugins**
 2. Go to the **Settings** tab and make sure **"Show also experimental plugins"** is checked
-   - ⚠️ *Note: This setting is required temporarily.
+   - Note: This setting is required temporarily.
 The experimental flag will be removed once the plugin has been successfully tested by a handful of users.*
 3. Go to the **All** tab and search for **"TopoDrain"**
 4. Select the TopoDrain plugin and click **Install Plugin**
-   - ⚠️ **Important:** Make sure to install the newest version (at least version ≥0.1.8)
+   - Make sure to install the newest version (at least version ≥0.1.8)

 After installation, you will see TopoDrain tools in the **Processing Toolbox** under the TopoDrain section.